ginathegenius/aws-cda-study-guide/README.md

 ### Identity pools
 Identity pools enable you to grant your users access to other AWS services.

+## KMS

+### Envelope Encryption
+The benefit is data key is used locally in your app or aws service, avoiding need to transfer large amounts of data to KMS

+The Customer Master Key is used to encrypt and decrypt the Data Key or Envelope Key.
+The Data Key or Envelope Key is used to encrypt and decrypt your files.
+AWS Managed Customer Master Keys cannot be used to directly encrypt and decrypt files, since permissions cannot be changed to them.
+Customer Managed Customer Master Keys can be used with the KMS command to encrypt the file, when Key Usage rights are given.

 ## Security Token Service